Integrative Chronic Pain & Mind-Body Therapist

 It was about becoming more regulated, more authentic, and more fully alive.

-Today, I bring both clinical training and lived experience to my work with clients.
+Today, I bring both clinical training and lived experience into my work with clients.

 Professional Background